Clarence C. "Chub" Ebron, Jr

 Clarence Christopher “Chub” Ebron Jr., 54, Kokomo, passed away at 6:11 pm Monday, October 26, 2020.
 He was born November 28, 1965, in Philadelphia, Pennsylvania, the son of Clarence C. Sr. & Iris L. (Harcum) Ebron.

+Clarence received his formal education in the Philadelphia Public School System and graduated with a GED Certificate.
+The Almighty God, in his infinite wisdom, mercy and grace, received Clarence and entered him into his eternal rest.
+Clarence received the Lord at an early age and began his faith journey until his passing.

-Clarence worked for Smithfield Meat Packaging Company.
-He was devoted to his family and loved his dogs and classic cars.
+He worked for Smithfield Meat Packaging Company.
+Clarence was devoted to his family and loved his dogs and classic cars.
+He also loved his music and being social.
+His love for family gatherings and cherished those he came into contact with.
+To all that knew and loved him, may the memories and the times you shared together remain in your hearts.

-Clarence is survived by his mother, Iris L. Ebron; children, Marcel Gravitt and Priscilla Robinson; siblings, Tonya Ebron and Anthony Ebron, along with a host of family and friends.
+Clarence is survived by his mother, Iris L. Ebron; his four children, Zahira, Priscilla, Daryl and Marcel; six grandchildren; siblings, Anthony and Tonya; great-uncle, Matthew, along with a host of family and friends.

 Clarence was preceded in death by his father, Clarence C. Ebron Sr.